nitinhemaraj/nitinhemaraj/README.md

 <p align="left"> <a href="https://twitter.com/nitinhemaraj" target="blank"><img src="https://img.shields.io/twitter/follow/nitinhemaraj?logo=twitter&style=for-the-badge" alt="nitinhemaraj" /></a> </p>

-- 🔭 I’m currently working on **Artificial Pollinator**
+- 🔭 I’m currently working on a project **Artificial Pollinator**

-- 🌱 I’m currently learning **Machine Learning and Data Analysis**
+- 🌱 I’m currently learning and exploring the domain of **Machine Learning and Data Analysis**
 - 👯 I’m looking to collaborate on **any projects worth spending time on :)**
 - 📝 I regularly write blogs on [https://hashnode.com/@nitinhemaraj](https://hashnode.com/@nitinhemaraj)
 - 💬 Ask me about **AI, ML, a topic of your desire**
 - 📫 How to reach me **nitinhemaraj@gmail.com**

-- 📄 Know about my experiences [https://drive.google.com/file/d/132qraHvsj4bPtICHhcbW3-Wd3QkOuuD0/view?usp=drive_link](https://drive.google.com/file/d/132qraHvsj4bPtICHhcbW3-Wd3QkOuuD0/view?usp=drive_link)
+- 📄 Know about my experiences [here](https://drive.google.com/file/d/132qraHvsj4bPtICHhcbW3-Wd3QkOuuD0/view?usp=drive_link)
 - ⚡ Fun fact **You think I'm a serious guy with an attitude pushing onto you?
-You bet your ass I am.\n I'm laughing to even type that ;)**
+You bet your ass I am.
+                 I'm laughing to even type that ;)**

 ### Blogs posts